BrianENguyen/blog.brianenguyen.com/content/blog/slay-the-spire.md

 ---
 title: I Love Slay the Spire
 date: 2024-06-11T15:00:00
-description: Slay the Spire is (so far) my most played game of 2024.
-This blog documents my entire journey with the game and how it
+description: Slay the Spire is (so far) my most-played game of 2024.
+This blog documents my entire journey with the game and how I got addicted to it
 ---

-Slay the Spire is (so far) my most played game of 2024.
-If you don't know, it's a turn-based roguelike card deckbuilder game where you would battle dangerous enemies using your cards that has different abilities.
+Slay the Spire is (so far) my most-played game of 2024.
+If you don't know, it's a turn-based roguelike card deck builder game where you would battle dangerous enemies using your cards that have different abilities.
 Defeating enemies would make you advance floors.
-Advancing floors will reward you new cards, potions, and powerups to strengthen your character.
+Advancing floors will reward you with new cards, potions, and power-ups to strengthen your character.
 The goal is to reach the top of the Spire and defeat the final boss.

 <a href="https://store.steampowered.com/app/646570/Slay_the_Spire/" target="_blank">